 This is the perfect Whole30 meal prep breakfast recipe for busy mornings.
 Simply throw these together the night before and you have breakfast ready for all week!
 Sweet potatoes, sausage, veggies and egg combine to make a tasty, satisfying breakfast you’ll want every morning.

 Yes, you can have a burger for breakfast.
-Served on a bed of spinach and topped with sauerkraut, olives, avocado, bacon and an egg, this is like having a southwest burger for breakfast – just without the bun!
+Served on a bed of spinach and topped with sauerkraut, olives, avocado, bacon and an egg, this is like having a southwest burger for breakfast – just without the bun.

-You can serve this dish with chopped sweet potatoes and arugula for a more Whole30 compliant breakfast.
+Serve this dish with chopped sweet potatoes and arugula for a more Whole30 compliant breakfast.

 If you love savory breakfasts, then this Whole30 friendly breakfast bowl is the perfect choice.
 Loaded with bacon, eggs, avocado and plantains, this bowl has enough protein and healthy fats to keep you going all morning.
 It’s perfect for the entire family and requires a few common ingredients that you’ll likely already have on hand.